etiennestuder/gradle-jooq-plugin/README.md

 # Changelog

++ 7.1 - Add support for Gradle Toolchain.
 + 7.0 - Upgrade to jOOQ 3.16.3 and make jOOQ 3.16.x the minimum version.
 Update used 3rd-party dependencies.
 + 6.0.1 - Avoid deprecation warnings at Gradle runtime.
 Upgrade to jOOQ 3.15.1.
 + 6.0 - Make Java 11 the minimum version.
 Upgrade to jOOQ 3.15.0.